The Great Backyard Bird Count needs your help!

 There’s also a GBBC photo contest.
 Check out the 2016 winners here!

-Scroll down for some ideas on celebrating this unofficial/official holiday.
+Scroll down for some ideas on celebrating this for-the-birds (but in a good way!) holiday.

 Join the Great Backyard Bird Count by heading over to the GBBC website to get started.
 This page includes links to register, downloadable instructions, help with bird IDs, and much more.